Loading...

 Peritoneal dialysis involves the following steps.

-- The catheter placed in the abdomen is connected to a branch of a Y-shaped tube that is connected to a bag containing dialysis solution.
+• The catheter placed in the abdomen is connected to a branch of a Y-shaped tube.
+Then it is connected to a bag containing dialysis solution.
 The solution is moved through the tube and catheter into the peritoneal cavity.

-- When the fluid bag is empty, disconnect the bag and catheter after 10 minutes of interval.
+• When the fluid bag is empty, disconnect the bag and catheter after a 10-minute interval.

-- The patient can perform their usual activities while the dialysis solution inside the peritoneal cavity absorbs waste and extra fluids from the body.
+• The patient can perform their usual activities while the dialysis solution is inside the peritoneal cavity.
 The procedure takes about 60 to 90 minutes.

-- After this, remove the catheter's cap and use the other branch of the Y-shaped tube to drain the fluid into a clean, empty bag.
+• After this, remove the catheter's cap.
+Use the other branch of the Y-shaped tube to drain the fluid into an empty bag.

 Some people prefer to do peritoneal dialysis at night.
 With automated peritoneal dialysis (APD), a machine called a cycler pumps fluid in and out of the body, even during sleep.